RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Themes

-ES-DE ships with the Slate and Modern theme sets and additional themes can be installed using the built-in theme downloader.
+ES-DE ships with the Slate and Modern themes and additional ones can be installed using the built-in theme downloader.
 More themes made specifically for ES-DE can be found on the Internet, and you can customize or create your own ones too.

 As of ES-DE 2.2.0 no legacy EmulationStation themes are supported, such as those from RetroPie ES.
 Only themes made specifically for ES-DE will work.